-National Prevention Week is an event organized by the Substance Abuse and Mental Health Services Administration (SAMHSA) that will run from May 13 to May 19, 2018.
-The goal of this event is to increase awareness and action on substance abuse and/or mental disorders, with one of the days during the event having a theme of “Prevention of Prescription & Opioid Drug Misuse”.
+National Prevention Week is an event organized by the Substance Abuse and Mental Health Services Administration (SAMHSA) scheduled to occur May 13-19.
+The goal of this event is to increase awareness and action on substance abuse and/or mental disorders.
+A featured event of the week highlights “Prevention of Prescription & Opioid Drug Misuse”.

 The annual National Prevention Week provides communities with the opportunity to host this event in their own cities and schools.
 SAMHSA provides promotional materials and toolkits that offer event ideas and tips to help community event organizers.

 If you are an educator or community leader…